Updated on 21st December, 2016

-Again what happened in October was I started visiting the washroom too many times in the day and my mum was staying with me at that time so she asked me if I have developed diabetes.
+- Again at some point of time, I started taking too many fluids and visiting the washroom too many times.
+My mum was staying with me at that time so she asked me if I have developed diabetes.
 I suddenly became so conscious that I reduced the intake of fluids!!
 And, started to search for other symptoms of diabetes.

-When I found out more about retina detachment and talked to my eye doc about it, the only advise she gave was that never read on internet about health condition.
-What she said was there are so many parameters which actually affect the said condition and our own body build plays a very important role in how far a condition can affect you so not all we read can be true for us.
+When I found out more about retina detachment and talked to my eye doc about it, the only advise she gave was that never read on internet about health conditions.
+There are just so many parameters which affect the said condition and our own body build plays a very important role in how far a condition can affect us.
+Not everything you read online is also relevant and true.

-Similarly, reading a lot about medical conditions, pregnancies, cancers online can give you a personal perspective on a thing and act as a motivation but it can never really answer your questions correctly.
-If you are really interested in finding an answer for yourself, it is better to go to the doctor and get a professional opinion.
+After a good six months of suffering, I went to the doc and I was flabbergasted with the diagnosis.
+More about it some other time.
+But, I would like to end by saying that reading a lot about medical conditions, pregnancies, cancers online can give you a personal perspective but it can never really answer your questions correctly.
+If you are really interested in self-diagnosis, it is better to go to the doctor and get a professional opinion.
+So, what do you say?